ipastusi/netreact/README.md

 ## Overview

-Once started, Netreact will passively listen to ARP traffic, and:
+Once started and depending on the configuration, Netreact will passively listen to ARP traffic, and:

-- Update the user interface every time a new packet is received, unless you decided to disable the user interface using the `-u=false` flag.
+- Populate the log file using JSON Lines format.
-- Log to `netreact.log` using JSON Lines format.
-Log file name can be customised using the `-l` flag.
+- Update the user interface every time a new packet is received, unless disabled.
-- Create event files in JSON format.
-File names will match `netreact-<unix_timestamp>-<event_code>.json` pattern, e.g. `netreact-1747995770259-100.json`.
-See section below for more info.
+- Create event files in JSON format, if enabled.

 ## Quick start guide